infinum/design-handbook/Workshops and Strategy/Creating product blueprint.md

 - **Key messages**, or what do we want customers to remember about us
 - **Creative direction**, or what will the supporting visual or visuals, how do we make this product stand out visually on the market

-Template of GTM canvas → [FigJam](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=1930-5606&t=MufuH9ajSWqbcR3C-4)
+[Here](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=1930-5606&t=MufuH9ajSWqbcR3C-4) you can find a template of GTM canvas.

 # Tech limitations
 Understanding the limitations of the technology used in creating your product is a critical step in this process.
 Many people overestimate the capability of technology while simplifying the amount of sophistication and complexity it requires to create basic applications that run smoothly.